troyjc/data-warehouse-project/README.md

 To load data from Amazon S3, COPY must have LIST access to the bucket and GET access for the bucket objects.

 When you launch a redshift cluster create it with an IAM role that has read access to S3.
-Add the redshift database name and the IAM role info to `dwh.cfg`.
+Add the redshift database name, host name, database user name and password, and the IAM role info to `dwh.cfg`.

 ## JSON Files